 In the 1600s, drunkenness became a widespread problem in England, with both beer and wine commonly abused.
 When religious groups fled to America in the next century, many formed temperance societies in the new country.

 Protestant leaders in Europe maintained that alcohol was a gift from God and could be used in moderation for pleasure, enjoyment and health.
 But drunkenness was always a sin.
 As cultures struggled for balance on the subject, Spanish and Polish peasants consumed an average of three liters of beer per day, and in some English districts, beer and ale consumption averaged 17 pints per person, per week.
 This compares to three pints today.
 In Sweden and Denmark, sailors and laborers were given a gallon of beer per day.

 The first distillery In America was established on Staten Island and hops were grown in Massachusetts to supply the breweries.
 Massachusetts also had a rum distillery, started in 1657 in Boston.
 This would soon become New England’s most prosperous industry and give rise to smuggling activities along the coast, as alcohol production was taxed in the colonies.

 The early 1700s in England saw the production of millions of gallons of gin, alcohol flavored with juniper berries.
 By 1733, the London area alone produced 11 million gallons of gin.
 The poor in London found relief from the difficulties of urban poverty in the cheap liquor.
 Taxes on gin were soon increased to try to reduce to epidemic of drunkenness that followed.

 When industrialization spread, a new culture of reliability and sobriety began to spread with it, no doubt encouraged by mill owners who needed employees who could work.

-America made an unsuccessful attempt to completely ban alcohol, pushing Prohibition legislation through Congress while many male citizens were away fighting World War One.
-Prohibition did little to curb drinking but it gave rise to organized crime that trafficked in illegal alcohol.
+America made an unsuccessful attempt to completely ban alcohol with Prohibition but it did little to curb drinking and it gave rise to organized crime that trafficked in illegal alcohol.